 Yes.
 There are basically two kinds of adoptions: private adoptions, and public adoptions.

-Public adoptions involve adoptions of children who are in the permanent care of the Department of Community Services, or children whose birth mother or birth parents have chosen to place the child for adoption through the Department of Community Services, or a special agency that deals with adoptions.
+Public adoptions involve adoptions of children who are in the permanent care of the Department of Opportunities and Social Development, or children whose birth mother or birth parents have chosen to place the child for adoption through the Department of Opportunities and Social Development, or a special agency that deals with adoptions.
 For more information on Agency Adoption, click here.

 There are also different processes for adoptions with consent, and adoptions without consent.